-On the social environment as observed in the Paper, ICC-HK feels there appears to be a lack of trust between the government and sections of the community.
-This will inevitably affect social stability which is a major consideration to business decisions.
+On the social environment as observed in the Report, there appears to be a lack of trust between the government and sections of the community.
+This will inevitably affect social stability which is a major consideration to business decision.
 Hong Kong will suffer if confrontation should continue.

 Probably Hong Kong has placed emphasis in the past on business and economic growth, and many social problems have ensued and tended to aggravate over time.
 Social mobility opportunities available in the past seem to decrease for later generations.
-All these contribute to social dissatisfaction and growing division in values, leading to social conflict.
+All these contribute to social dissatisfaction and growing division in value, leading to social conflict.
 The situation could only discourage overseas business and talent to operate and settle in Hong Kong.

-It is also pointed out that Hong Kong's long established values are fading, including non-corruption and the rule of law.
-Also Occupy Central has put into question the validity of those values and advantages of Hong Kong as relied upon in the Paper.
+It is pointed out that Hong Kong's long established values are fading, including non-corruption and the rule of law.
+Also Occupy Central has put into question the validity of those values and advantages of Hong Kong as relied upon in the Report.
 Some would be inclined to deal direct in the Mainland by-passing Hong Kong.

-ICC-HK is concerned about the recent policy of the Central Government instituting more and more free trade zones, as the overall impact way be to diminish Hong Kong's role of being an international financial centre of China.
+There is concern about the policy of the Central Government instituting more and more free trade zones, as the overall impact may diminish Hong Kong's role of being an international financial centre of China.

-In general, ICC-HK believes the government should rethink if Hong Kong's advantageous attributes are still as robust as set out in the Paper.
-It has to take steps to fortify them if the government is to adopt the Vision, Enablers and Strategy in the Paper.
+In general, the government should rethink if Hong Kong's advantageous attributes are still as robust as set out in the Paper.